-Limits are established on the purchase of mortgages with certain higher risk characteristics.
+Limits are established on the purchase of Mortgages with certain higher risk characteristics.
 These limits are designed to balance our credit risk exposure while supporting affordable housing in a responsible manner.
-Our purchase requirements generally provide for (i) a maximum original LTV ratio of 97% for creditworthy first-time homebuyers and for a targeted segment of creditworthy borrowers meeting certain area median income requirements under our affordable housing initiatives, (ii) a maximum original LTV ratio of 95% for all other home purchase and no cash out refinance loans, (iii) a maximum original LTV ratio of 80% for cash-out refinance loans and (iv) no maximum LTV ratio for fixed-rate HARP loans and fixed-rate Enhanced Relief Refinance Program loans.
+Our purchase guidelines generally provide for (i) a maximum original LTV ratio of 97% for creditworthy first-time homebuyers and for a targeted segment of creditworthy borrowers meeting certain area median income requirements under our affordable housing initiatives, (ii) a maximum original LTV ratio of 95% for all other home purchase and no cash out refinance Mortgages, (iii) a maximum original LTV ratio of 80% for cash-out refinance Mortgages, (iv) no maximum LTV ratio for fixed-rate Enhanced Relief Refinance Mortgages and (v) a maximum LTV ratio of 105% for adjustable rate Enhanced Relief Refinance Mortgages.